ohpe/juicy-potato/README.md

 > For the theory, see [Rotten Potato - Privilege Escalation from Service Accounts to SYSTEM][4] and follow the chain of links and references.

-We discovered than, other than `BITS` there are a several COM servers we can abuse.
+We discovered that, other than `BITS` there are a several COM servers we can abuse.
 They just need to:
-1. be instantiable by the current user, normally a "service user" which has impersonation privileges)
+1. be instantiable by the current user, normally a "service user" which has impersonation privileges
 2. implement the `IMarshal` interface
 3. run as an elevated user (SYSTEM, Administrator, ...)